What You Need to Know to Get Your Product Recovery Project Underway

 Once you’ve set out your aims and objectives, it is worth collating some basic information about your existing or planned infrastructure, before approaching a pigging and product recovery specialist such as HPS Product Recovery Solutions.

 Here are some of the key areas of information you should be considering.
-If you can’t answer everything it will still be possible for your pigging company to provide you with a recommended system specification, but the more information you can provide, the better.
+Even if you can’t address every aspect, your pigging company can still offer a recommended system specification.
+However, the more information you can provide, the better.

 Your Products